CasEsselink/portfolio/ReadMe.md

 ### 2. Ordering
 ![image](https://user-images.githubusercontent.com/49039524/174289814-474938d3-7ef1-4c84-aec7-c3355fddc63c.png)

 In the original situation a customer decides on what to order.
 When a waiter comes the customer gives the order and the waiter gets the drink order to the bar and the food order to the kitchen.
-In our version the customer can directly order and teh order gets automaticly split between the bar and the kitchen.
+In our version the customer can directly order and the order gets automaticly split between the bar and the kitchen.

 ### 3. Preparing
 ![image](https://user-images.githubusercontent.com/49039524/174296605-c7318b40-b0ee-4921-bbd6-180f5b49afd4.png)

-Without the use of our software an staff member needs to claim a order take on order on them, with a post it note for example.
+Without the use of our software a staff member needs to claim an order take on them with a post-it note for example.
 The orders per table also need to be documented somewhere to keep track of the bill.
-Our software does this automatic, you just have to claim an order in the tool and can check it off when you are done preparing it.
+Our software does this automatically, you just have to claim an order in the tool and can check it off when you are done preparing it.

 ### 4. Payment
 ![image](https://user-images.githubusercontent.com/49039524/174297116-0ceae246-3b35-49b9-bb45-52abdda701f2.png)

-When you want the pay using our software, you get the bill on the website and you can pay it digitaly.
+When you want the pay using our software, you get the bill on the website and you can pay it digitally.
 Without our software you need to ask a waiter to bring you the bill then they need to bring either a pin machine or change.
 After that they need to print your receipt.

 ## Professional